Abid Qaiyum Suleri

-He has also served as Member of Finance Minister's Special Task Force on Effectiveness of Social Safety Nets; member Board of Management of Pakistan State Oil (PSO), and chaired Board Audit and Finance Committee of PSO from 2010–2012; member Lahore High Court's Climate Change Commission formed for effective implementation of Climate Change Policy; served on National Advisory Committee of USAID funded Pakistan Strategic Support Program; and on Islamabad Environment Commission, a commission constituted by Islamabad High Court to prevent further destruction and degradation of the environment of Islamabad.
+He has also served as Member of Finance Minister's Special Task Force on Effectiveness of Social Safety Nets; member Board of Management of Pakistan State Oil (PSO), and chaired Board Audit and Finance Committee of PSO from 2010 to 2012; member Lahore High Court's Climate Change Commission formed for effective implementation of Climate Change Policy; served on National Advisory Committee of USAID funded Pakistan Strategic Support Program; and on Islamabad Environment Commission, a commission constituted by Islamabad High Court to prevent further destruction and degradation of the environment of Islamabad.

 He writes on political economy in Pakistani newspapers.

 He has researched issues such as resilient livelihoods, food insecurity, regional trade, CPEC, and political economy of development.
 His other research interests include natural resources management, climate change, institutional reforms, and non-traditional security issues.